-In the dissolving pulp product category, we launched our new Verve brand in 2018 to bundle our activities relating to sustainable viscose and lyocell staple fibers and further strengthen our leading position in the dissolving pulp market that provides the raw materials for such textile fibers.
+In the dissolving pulp product category, we launched our new Verve brand in 2018 to bundle our activities relating to sustainable viscose and lyocell staple fibres and further strengthen our leading position in the dissolving pulp market that provides the raw materials for such textile fibres.
 During fiscal 2018, we also completed a number of capital projects, including the projects to optimize production processes at our Saiccor and Ngodwana Mills, which added 10,000 and 35,000 tons of dissolving pulp production capacity, respectively.
 In fiscal 2019, we completed a project to optimize production processes at our Cloquet Mill, adding a further 30,000 tons of production capacity, and started the expansion project of our Saiccor Mill to add an additional 110,000 tons of production capacity, as described above.
-Despite challenging price dynamics in the dissolving pulp market since fiscal 2018, we continue to evaluate various expansion options, as pressure on the textile industry for more sustainable solutions increases.
+Despite volatile price dynamics in the dissolving pulp market since fiscal 2018, we continue to evaluate various expansion options, as pressure on the textile industry for more sustainable solutions increases.

-In the packaging and specialty papers product category, we intend to focus on continuing to increase our production and sales volumes to capitalize on the additional capacity we have acquired and invested in in recent years.
+In the packaging and specialty papers product category, we intend to focus on continuing to increase our production and sales volumes to capitalize on the additional capacity we have acquired and invested in recent years.
 In order to gain packaging and specialty papers production capacity, we increased capital expenditure in growth projects during fiscal 2018, such as the conversion of PM1 at our Somerset Mill and the conversion of our Maastricht Mill to increase our paperboard production capacity; we expect that with increasing sales volumes on the converted machines and the related improvement in sales mix and production efficiencies, profitability of this segment will improve, aided by increased pulp integration due to the Matane Acquisition.
 In addition to such capital projects, we completed two acquisitions in recent years that we believe position us well for growth in the packaging and specialty papers market by complementing our existing product portfolio.

 During fiscal 2018, we purchased the paper mill assets of Cham Paper Group for US\$132 million.
 The Cham Acquisition has added new paper grades to our packaging and specialty papers portfolio, including Transjet dye sublimation transfer papers used primarily for printing images onto textiles and wide format inkjet papers used, among other applications, in the production of posters for indoor and outdoor settings.
 In fiscal 2017, we acquired Rockwell Solutions, a firm specializing in innovative barrier packaging solutions, which gives us access to new technology and allows us to accelerate the development of new solutions for the growing packaging and specialty papers market, where we believe demand is accelerating for alternative packaging solutions that are more renewable, recyclable and reusable; we expect to implement this technology in additional paper machines in future years.
 In addition to increasing our specialty paper production capacity, we believe these acquisitions will support our aim of gaining a greater share-of-wallet with valued brand owners and generate economies of scale and synergies with our existing products.
+Our packaging and specialties business segment demonstrated resilience during the COVID-19 pandemic, as the food and hygiene sector accounts for much of our sales volumes in this product category.
+As part of our Thrive25 strategy, we expect to continue to increase production of packaging and specialty papers on the paper machines we have converted in recent fiscal years, particularly in North America and Europe, while also cautiously expanding in South Africa.
+However, testing for new customers has been and may in future be delayed by ongoing lockdown and social distancing measures.